MkuuWaUjinga/leopart/README.md

 Also you can adjust parameters such as the number of gpus or the batch size using the config.

 #### Evaluation: Overclustering
-For overclustering evalaution we provide a script `sup_overcluster.py` under `experiments/overcluster`.
+For overclustering evaluation we provide a script `sup_overcluster.py` under `experiments/overcluster`.
 An exemplary call to evaluate a Leopart trained on ImageNet-100 on Pascal VOC could look like this:
 ```
 python experiments/overcluster/sup_overcluster.py --config_path experiments/overcluster/configs/pascal/leopart-vits16-in.yml